 Critical Thinking, Task Engagement, and Language Teacher Learning with Educational Escape Rooms

-Leaders: Joy Egbert, Sayed Shahrokni and Sarah Movius
+Leaders: Joy Egbert, Sayed Shahrokni, Sarah Movius and Jendra Elbek

 An educational escape room is a team-based, f2f experience with digital support.
 During an escape, participants interact with language and content in order to accomplish a specific goal within a time limit.
 Escape rooms in language teacher education can address task engagement, critical thinking, and focused learning.
 This workshop will involve participants in an escape and show them why and how to build their own; it will also address our research process.

 VR+AI Language Learning Model: Immersion in Authentic Language and Culture

 Leader: Penny Wang

 360-degree Hollywood video and an AI system create an authentic language and culture environment for language learners.
 Language learners need not travel abroad but only put on a VR headset for language immersion and interaction with native speakers.
 This workshop is to 1) demonstrate the latest VR innovation and its application in language teaching, 2) introduce the VR+AI learning model and 3) train the teacher audience how to incorporate VR+AI technology and teaching strategies into personalized language instruction.